This is a spin on the classic recipe for French steamed mussels—you know, the big bowl of mussels bathed in white wine, butter, and garlic.

 This dish exudes a certain exoticness and it works for a casual dinner party.
 It's both easy and quick, but like all such recipes, the quality of the ingredients matters a lot.

 Buy the best mussels and good, sweet butter and use a white wine you'd drink yourself.
-Figure on 1 pound of mussels per person for a main course.
+Figure on 1 pound of mussels per person for the main course.

 - 2 pounds mussels (live)